filecoin-project/FIPs/FIPS/fip-xxxx.md

 ## Change Motivation
 While FEVM smart contracts can already emit events, built-in actors are still eventless.
 This FIP is the first step towards fixing the external observability of built-in actors.

-Filecoin network observability tools, Block explorers, SP monitoring dashboards, deal brokering software etc need to rely on complex low-level techniques such as State tree diffs to source information about on-chain activity and state transitions.
+Filecoin network observability tools, block explorers, SP monitoring dashboards, deal brokering software, etc. need to rely on complex low-level techniques such as state tree diffs to source information about on-chain activity and state transitions.
 Emitting the select subset of built-in actor events defined in this FIP will make it easy for these clients to source the information they need by simply subscribing to the events and querying chain state.

 ## Specification
  _Please see [FIP-0049](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0049.md) for a detailed explanation of the FVM event schema and the possible values each field_